Tammany Hall: Aaron Burr and Matthew Davis era (1798–1804)

-Albany Regency (1817–28) and control of patronage
+Albany Regency (1817–1828) and control of patronage

 In 1815, Tammany grand sachem John Ferguson defeated Dewitt Clinton and was elected mayor.
 However, Clinton was elected governor in 1817 and remained in office until his death in 1828, except for a two-year hiatus.
 During Clinton's term as governor, upstate politician Martin Van Buren and his allies in the city, a group known as the Albany Regency, gained control of Tammany.
 They used the machine to push for expanded voting rights, which culminated in the enfranchisement of all white men in 1821, enhancing Tammany influence.
 During the 1828 presidential election, Tammany leaders met with Andrew Jackson and agreed to endorse him after he promised to give them control over federal patronage jobs in the city.
 After he was elected president, Jackson fulfilled his promise.
-By utilizing its control over federal employment in New York City and status as the city affiliate of the national Democratic Party, Tammany controlled most of New York City elections afterwards.
+By utilizing its control over federal employment in New York City and status as the city affiliate of the national Democratic Party, Tammany controlled most of the New York City elections afterwards.

 Although Tammany was dedicated to the defense of the Jackson administration against the Whig Party, it faced intraparty competition from the Locofoco faction, which sought to appeal to working class men on a platform of opposition to monopoly and support for labor.

-Ascent and corruption (1834–67)
+Ascent and corruption (1834–1867)

 Immigrant support

 During its domination by the Albany Regency, the Society also began to accept immigrants as members.
 DeWitt Clinton had gained political support by appointing immigrants to patronage positions, while Tammany had originally been dedicated to representing "pure" Americans.
 For many years, this meant that the Society dismissed or marginalized Irish and German New Yorkers.
 On April 24, 1817, immigrant discontent led to a huge riot during a Tammany general committee session.
 Following the 1821 voting reforms, however, acceptance became a political necessity.
 Tammany eventually came to depend on Irish immigration as its source of viability.

 In the 1840s, over 130,000 Irish immigrants arrived in New York City to escape the Great Famine, arriving in poverty and joining scores of thousands of their fellow countrymen who had arrived over the prior decades.
 By 1855, 34 percent of the city's voter population was composed of Irish immigrants.
 By providing these new arrivals with patronage employment, job referrals, legal aid, food, shelter, employment insurance, and other extralegal services, including citizenship and naturalization services, Tammany secured the lifelong support of the large and growing Irish population, which would form the majority of its electoral base for the next century.
 In exchange for these services, the Tammany political machine harvested Irish immigrant votes.

 By 1854, the support Tammany Hall received from immigrants would firmly establish the organization as the leader of New York City's political scene.
-With the election of Fernando Wood, the first person to be supported by the Tammany Hall machine, as mayor in 1854, Tammany would proceed to dominate the political arena until the mayoralty of Fiorella La Guardia.
+With the election of Fernando Wood, the first person to be supported by the Tammany Hall machine, as mayor in 1854, Tammany would proceed to dominate the political arena until the mayoralty of Fiorello La Guardia.